 "Anytime" isn't always valid.
 During the "bank run" in spring 2020, investors had to wait two months to receive their money from Bondora's Go and Grow.
 So take Bondora's claims with a grain of salt.

-Please note that Bondora's Go & Grow product is not an alternative when it comes to the safety and liquidity of your funds on a savings account.
+Please note that Bondora's Go & Grow product is not an alternative regarding the safety and liquidity of your funds on a savings account.
 The risk with Go & Grow is naturally higher.

 Here is a sneak peek into our Bondora Go & Grow portfolio.